How to OCR PDF Files on Mac Using PDFelement

 Tips: Adobe Reader for Mac Can Not OCR PDFs on Mac

 Adobe Reader for Mac is also widely used for Mac users to view and manage PDF documents since it is a free tool.
 Unfortunately, this program doesn't support OCR technology.
-This means you won't be able to edit a scanned or image-based PDF file unless you pay for the upgraded version of Adobe Acrobat in order to edit or manipulate the scanned PDF document.
+This means you won't be able to edit a scanned or image-based PDF file unless you pay for the upgraded version of Adobe Acrobat to edit or manipulate the scanned PDF document.

 - How to Remove PDF Watermark on Mac